-An intolerance is something that the body does not like and causes symptoms such as pain, vomiting, diarrhoea, etc. Technically you can still have it, it just won't be pleasant.
+An intolerance is something that the body does not like and causes symptoms such as pain, vomiting, diarrhoea, etc. Technically you can still have it, it just won't be a pleasant experience.
 An allergy is an immune response to a substance.
 Symptoms can range from rashes to breathing difficulties.
 Allergies can be life threatening and it is best to avoid substance.

 An example from my own experience is that I am sensitive/intolerant to morphine - it causes vomiting and stomach issues, but I can have it if I really need it (the benefit of having it might outweigh the risk).
 On the other hand I am allergic to penicillin - the symptoms I had were swelling and a rash.
 Doctors have advised that I do not have it again as the next time could be life threatening.

 Lactose simply means 'milk sugar' - it is the carbohydrate found in all animal milks.
 Just like fructose is 'fruit sugar', glucose is the substance that the body uses for energy, sucrose is the combination of fructose and glucose....get my point?

 Lactose is in human or 'breast' milk - you cannot remove lactose from human milk - the body puts it there.
 And you cannot change the amount of lactose that is in human milk - even if you eat 0 molecules of carbohydrates, your body will produce lactose and put it into the milk.
 Lactose is very important for a baby - it is their source of energy and helps cells grow.